gagan2u2002/Multithreading/README.md

 # Multithreading code
-Provide sample code (snippet) about Multi threading using Java 7 and Java 8
+Provide sample code (snippet) for Multi threading using Java 7 and Java 8
 #
 --